MPIBGC-TEE/CompartmentalSystems/README.md

 ---

 Installation simply via the install script `install.sh`.
+Use either `develop` or `install` as additional parameter, it will be passed to the `python3 setup.py` call.

 Be sure to have [LAPM](https://github.com/MPIBPG-TEE/LAPM) installed.
 Further required packages can be found in the install script.